 You didn’t even have to give it your blessing.
 Just look away.
-Stop supporting the government of China, which you have just defended, regardless of your rules.
+Stop supporting the government of China, a country that you have just defended.

 I am not advocating buying people off to crash Weibo, nor am I searching for a hacker to do so, nor would I ever do so, but some will, and in China all bets are off.
 Be messengers of freedom, democracy, and the rule of law, not tools of the Chinese government.

 Now, with technologies like VPN’s allowing us to tunnel information into China about what the rest of the world is doing, and what good, democratic governance looks like (when Trump finally has that massive stroke).
 The time is ripe to make a real effort to effect change.

 That change must come from the supporters of the Chinese people, and the Chinese people themselves, and that is what I believe that person was doing in seeking a hacker for Weibo.